-This Italian version of chili brings us a healthy white chicken chili option using ground chicken, and the flavor with Italian spices is out of this world.
+This Italian version brings us a delicious version of ground chicken chili.
+And the flavor with Italian spices is out of this world.

-This chicken and white bean chili recipe includes chard.
+This ground chicken chili with white beans includes chard.
 Chard is about the most beautiful vegetable to prepare.
 Those deep rich green leaves with the red veins and those luscious colored stalks.
 It just makes me feel good about adding it.
 I think my New Year’s Resolution might be to get to know Chard a bit better.

 We truly thought this was the best white bean chicken chili recipe we’ve had.

 - Onion: 1 large sweet or yellow onion

 - Chicken Broth: 4 cups

 - Ground Chicken 2 pounds

 - Swiss Chard